 - 7.1.19 Upon the Tribunal receiving a notice of determination that the Member has a case to answer, the Tribunal shall meet for the purpose of considering the case and shall hear the case as soon as practicable. - 7.1.20 The Board of Directors shall appoint a panel of persons from which each Tribunal is constituted.
-The panel shall comprise a Chairman, a Deputy Chairman and other Members appointed by the Board. - 7.1.21 The Institute shall appoint an Executive Officer to manage the disciplinary process and perform such other duties as set out in these By-Laws. - 7.1.22 The Executive Officer, with the approval of the Chairman, will select a Tribunal comprising a minimum of three persons to hear the case against a Member.
-A Tribunal will compromise either the Chairman or Deputy Chairman presiding and at least two other Members.
-At least one Member of each Tribunal hearing a case shall be a lay person. - 7.1.23 Where a Tribunal of at least five panel Members is to hear a case against a Member, this Tribunal shall comprise the Chairman and at least four other Members, of which two shall be lay persons. - 7.1.24 In selecting who shall sit on a panel hearing a case against a Member, the Executive Officer, with the approval of the Chairman, shall have regard to availability of panel Members and any special skills that may be appropriate to the case.
+The panel shall comprise a Chair, a Deputy Chair and other Members appointed by the Board.
+The panel of persons are independent from the Board of Directors and cannot be on any of the Institute's committees, task forces, governance bodies or be employed by the Institute.
+A Disciplinary Tribunal panel member cannot be appointed to the Appeals Tribunal panel to hear the same matter. - 7.1.21 The Institute shall appoint an Executive Officer to manage the disciplinary process and perform such other duties as set out in these By-Laws.

-7.1.25 In the event of the unexpected unavailability of the Chairman and Deputy Chairman, the other Members of the panel hearing a case against a Member shall appoint a Chairman from the panel Members present at the hearing.
+- 7.1.22 The Executive Officer will select a Tribunal comprising a minimum of three persons to hear the case against a Member.
+A Tribunal will compromise either the Chair or Deputy Chair presiding and at least two other Members.
+At least one Member of each Tribunal hearing a case shall be a lay person. - 7.1.23 Where a Tribunal of at least five panel Members is to hear a case against a Member, this Tribunal shall comprise the Chair and at least four other Members, of which two shall be lay persons. - 7.1.24 In selecting who shall sit on a panel hearing a case against a Member, the Executive Officer, shall have regard to availability of panel Members and any special skills that may be appropriate to the case. - 7.1.25 In the event of the unexpected unavailability of the Chair and Deputy Chair, the other Members of the panel hearing a case against a Member shall appoint a Chair from the panel Members present at the hearing.